xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/sectiondefs.md

+Section definitions within the compound.

 ## Signature

 ```typescript
 sectionDefs?: SectionDefDataModel[] | undefined;
 ```

+## Remarks

+Contains organised sections of members and documentation within the compound.
+This property captures structured content extracted from 'sectiondef' XML elements, providing hierarchical organisation of compound members by type and visibility.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>